quicwg/multipath/draft-ietf-quic-multipath.md

 {{QUIC-RECOVERY}} on a per-path basis.

-Using multiple packet number spaces requires changes in the way AEAD is applied for packet protection, as explained in {{multipath-aead}}, and tighter constraints for key updates, as explained in {{multipath-key-update}}.
+Using multiple packet number spaces requires changes in the way AEAD is applied for packet protection, as explained in {{multipath-aead}}.
-The Path Identifier associated with the Destination Connection ID is used to construct the packet protection nonce defined in {{multipath-aead}}.
+More concretely, the path identifier is used to construct the packet protection nonce in addition to the packet number in order to enable use of the same packet number on different paths.
+Further, tighter constraints for key updates are needed, as explained in {{multipath-key-update}}.

 This specification
 requires the sender to use a non-zero connection ID when opening an